Umm ar-Rasas: Mosaics

 The most important discovery on the site was the mosaic floor of the Church of St Stephen.
 It was made in 785 (discovered after 1986).
 The perfectly preserved mosaic floor is the largest one in Jordan.
-On the central panel, hunting and fishing scenes are depicted, while another panel illustrates the most important cities of the region including Philadelphia (Amman), Madaba, Esbounta (Heshbon), Belemounta (Ma'an), Areopolis (Ar-Rabba), Charac Moaba (Karak), Jerusalem, Nablus, Caesarea, and Gaza.
+On the central panel, hunting and fishing scenes are depicted, while another panel illustrates the most important cities of the region and Egypt including Alexandria, Pelusium, Philadelphia (Amman), Madaba, Esbounta (Heshbon), Belemounta (Ma'an), Areopolis (Ar-Rabba), Charac Moaba (Karak), Jerusalem, Nablus, Caesarea, and Gaza.
 The frame of the mosaic is especially decorative.
 Six mosaic masters signed the work: Staurachios from Esbus, Euremios, Elias, Constantinus, Germanus, and Abdela.
 To the north of the St. Stephen's church lies another, damaged, mosaic floor in the earlier (587) Church of Bishop Sergius.
 Another four churches were excavated nearby, some with traces of mosaic decoration.